SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

             ...
         ```

-        Try run a profiling (using a couple of iterations) and make sure that a file with the `.pt.trace.json` is
+        Try running profiling (using a couple of iterations) and make sure that a file with the `.pt.trace.json` is
         produced in the `log/resnet18` folder.

     2. Now try launching tensorboard